Link: Apply now for the Aeroplan® Credit Card

 - The global companion voucher for spending a million dollars on the card is one of the coolest credit card benefits we’ve ever seen; I’ve always been surprised by how low the caps are on some credit card spending thresholds, so it’s fantastic to see a card go all-out like this

 I definitely plan on picking up this card soon.
 I’m not sure how much spending I’ll put on the card — the bonus categories are great, though I don’t want to put too much everyday spending on the card, given the opportunity cost.

-The Aeroplan Credit Card was launched in late 2021 and is lucrative.
-The card has a huge welcome bonus, the card offers 3x points in select categories, plus monthly spending bonuses and further threshold bonuses.
+The Aeroplan Credit Card has a great welcome bonus, and offers 3x points in select categories, plus monthly spending bonuses and further threshold bonuses.
 The card also offers some valuable perks just for being a cardmember.

 What do you make of the Aeroplan Credit Card?